Quasi-Steady Model of a Pumping Kite Power System: Computational approach

 We define the characteristic time of the traction phase as

 and use this together with a given nondimensional time step $\Delta T$ to scale the integration time step $\Delta t$ to the physical dimension of the system

 As the kite describes its path through the retraction phase, a control strategy needs to be defined to determine the reel-out factor $f$.
 Three principal strategies can be applied: velocity control, force control and power control.
-We will use a constant force $F_{t,i}$ over the entire retraction phase.
+We will use a constant force $F_{t,i}$ over the entire retraction phase, because this minimizes the total retraction time for a tether with a given tensile strength, which, in the first instance, also maximizes the net power output of the system.
 This requires for each retraction step the solution of Eq.~(\ref{eq:tetherforce}) for the reel-out factor

 The larger value of $f$ can be excluded because it describes the unphysical case of compressive loading of the tether.
 Tensile loading requires a radially outward pointing aerodynamic force $\vec{F}_a$ which is linked to a positive value of $v_{a,r}$.
 According to Eq.~(\ref{eq:v_a3}) this is only possible for $f \leq \sin\theta \cos\phi$ which can only be fulfilled if the root is subtracted from $\sin\theta\cos\phi$.